-This project / performance gravitates around an expanded idea of field recording, in order to partially document language variety in the City of Brussels.
-The aim is not only to have a first contact with the city and its inner workings through its linguistic variety.
-But this project is also an attempt at having one’s own body modified by a city, somehow recording aspects of it in one’s body.
-In order to pursue that, the following set of rules / methodology is initially imposed:
+This project / performance gravitated around an expanded idea of field recording, initially in order to partially document language variety in the City of Brussels.
+The aim was not only to have a first contact with the city and its inner workings through its linguistic variety, but also to be modified by a city, somehow recording aspects of it in my own body.
+In order to pursue that idea, the following set of rules / methodology was initially imposed:

 1. Spend at least 90% of the residency’s period trying to communicate in the local idioms, only;